kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 object by the user.
 In that case, the Pod reference that ResourceClaim by name.
-The ResourceClaim does not get deleted at the end and can be reused by another Pod and/or used by multiple different Pods at the same time (if supported by the plugin).
+The ResourceClaim does not get deleted at the end and can be reused by another Pod and/or used by multiple different Pods at the same time (if supported by the driver).

 ### API

-ResourceClaim, ResourceClass and ResourcePlugin are new built-in types in a new `cdi.k8s.io/v1alpha1` API group.
+ResourceClaim, ResourceClass and ResourceDriver are new built-in types in a new `cdi.k8s.io/v1alpha1` API group.
 This was chosen instead of using CRDs because core Kubernetes components must interact with them and installation of CRDs as part of cluster creation is an unsolved